 The collateral a lender requires isn’t always immediately apparent; some lenders use vague language to describe what they require, and others don’t even file a lien unless they suspect you’re in danger of defaulting.
 When in doubt, ask your lender to fully explain the situation; you don’t want to be surprised later on.

-Your work doesn’t stop there: periodically check your business’s UCC records.
+Periodically check your UCC records if you have any active business or have taken out business loans in the past.
 Because UCC documents don’t require your signature, many things could go wrong without your knowledge.
 Your funder may have filed a more general lien than was agreed to, or they may not have removed a lien after you paid off debt.
 All these things could cost you money or sources of capital down the line.

 Liens filed against your business can be viewed online via a public records search.
 However, some states charge small fees for the service.